maihai86/iCommerce/rest/README.md

 Now, the app is ready!

-# APIs:
+# 4. APIs:

-1. Get a list of products, including filter by category, brand, color, and price range.
+a.
+Get a list of products, including filter by category, brand, color, and price range.

 ```
 curl -X GET \